-Regarding the occurrence of acne while using an electric shaver, as mentioned in the section above you want to make sure you can clean the head easily.
+Regarding the occurrence of acne while using an electric shaver, as mentioned in the section above you will want to make sure you can clean the head easily.

-Also pre washing your face before you shave will help reduce the spread of acne.
+Also, pre-washing your face before you shave will help reduce the spread of acne.

 Blades?
 I thought I got away from using replacement blades?!